 The fund balance of special revenue funds is either restricted or committed.
-The fund balance of capital projects funds are restricted, committed, or assigned.
-These restricted, committed, and assigned amounts in the special revenue and capital projects funds would including the outstanding encumbrances.
-In the general fund, outstanding encumbrances are considered assigned.
+These restricted or committed amounts in the special revenue funds would include the outstanding encumbrances.
+In the General fund, outstanding encumbrances are considered assigned.

 65 East State Street

 Columbus, Ohio 43215

-ContactUs@ohioauditor.gov
+[ContactUs@ohioauditor.gov](mailto:ContactUs@ohioauditor.gov)

 800-282-0370